Treatment of Skin Redness, Tiny Veins, Brown Spots, and Sun Damage

 Will the spots and redness reappear over time?

-New brown spots, telangiectasia and diffuse redness may appear with new sun damage; however they too can be treated.
-Remember to always apply broad-spectrum sunscreen when outdoors to minimize sun damage and the appearance of new spots and diffuse redness.
-Rosacea is chronic and cannot be "cured" with any laser or light source, however its appearance can be improved.
+New brown spots, telangiectasia, and diffuse redness may appear with new sun damage; however, they too can be treated.
+The most important thing to remember to always apply and reapply broad-spectrum sunscreen daily indoors and outdoors to minimize sun damage and the appearance of new spots and diffuse redness.
+Rosacea is chronic and cannot be "cured" with any laser or light source, however, its appearance can be improved.

 After Post 2 Treatments Photo Courtesy of Roy Geronemus, M.D.